jmpressjs/jmpress.js/src/docs/help.md

 If you are stuck or have a question about jmpress.js, there are a few places to get help:

 * [Github Issues](https://github.com/shama/jmpress.js/issues)
   Create a new issue.
 We take support questions there as well.
+Please provide a link to an example of your issue, if possible.

 * [Google Group](https://groups.google.com/group/jmpressjs)
   Ask/Answer questions regarding jmpress.js.